ExpansionPoint AI

 How This Snapshot Is Used in Deals

-This snapshot helps to support pricing conversations and reduce friction during deal process.
+This snapshot helps anchor pricing conversations and reduce information asymmetry during the deal process.

 It is most useful when: